 When a tenant decides to vacate a property by simply moving away without giving written notice, it is left to the Landlord to terminate the lease.
-Simple logic dictates that the Landlord's termination must fall into an "At Fault Just Cause Termination" or "No-Fault Just Cause Termination".
-A Tenant simply moving away does not fall into the "Notice Not Required" category listed below leaving the Landlord required to supply City Staff info related information listed in 2B below.
+Simple logic dictates that the Landlord's termination must fall into an "At Fault Just Cause Termination" or a "No-Fault Just Cause Termination" category.
+A Tenant simply moving away does not fall into the "Notice Not Required" category as listed in item one below.
+Such a situation results in the Landlord being required to supply City Staff with information as listed in 2B below.